Kalabasa/leanrada.com/src/pages/works/hypertangram.md

 {{> links . heading="Download on" }}

-**Hypertangram** is a challenging geometric puzzle game on Android based on the classic tangram puzzle.
+**Hypertangram** (2018) is a mind-bending geometric puzzle game on Android based on the classic tangram puzzle.
 What’s different with this one is that, in addition to regular dragging and rotating, *pieces can be resized*.

 <video muted autoplay loop>
 	<source src="../video/hypertangram_2.webm">